-In statistics, an L-estimator is a linear combination of order statistics of a sample drawn from the population distribution, which plays an important role in non-parametric estimation.
-The main advantage of L-estimators is that they are easy to calculate and often resistant to outliers.
-Due to this, L-estimators have been widely used in the literature; see, e.g., \cite{cui2018portfolio,martins2018nonparametric,song2016tale}.
-This naturally motivates us to apply the L-estimators to Problem \eqref{P:CCP sample}.
+We consider non-parametric estimators that can be represented as a linear combination of order statistics of a sample drawn from the population distribution.
+The main advantage of non-parametric estimators is that they are easy to calculate and often resistant to outliers.
+Due to this, non-parametric estimators have been widely used in the literature; see, e.g., \cite{cui2018portfolio,martins2018nonparametric}.
+This naturally motivates us to apply the non-parametric estimators to Problem \eqref{P:CCP sample}.

-To proceed, we formally introduce L-estimators.
-Suppose that a set of samples $\{X_i\}_{i=1}^N$ is i.i.d. according to some unknown distribution $F_X$.
+An L-estimator is a commonly used non-parametric estimator.
+Suppose that a sample of $N$ i.i.d. realizations $\{X_i\}_{i=1}^N$ of some unknown distribution $F_X$ is available.
 In general, L-estimators of the empirical quantile take the form $\sum_{i=1}^Nw_iX_{[i]}$, where $\bm{w} \in \Delta := \left\{\bu \in \R^N: \b0 \le \bu \le \bo, \bo^T\bu = 1\right\}$.
-In statistics, there are many different L-estimators that outperform the empirical quantile in both theory and practice; see, e.g., \cite{cui2018portfolio, dielman1994comparison,jadhav2009parametric,van2000asymptotic}.
+In statistics, there are many different L-estimators that outperform the empirical quantile in both theory and practice; see, e.g., \cite{dielman1994comparison,jadhav2009parametric,van2000asymptotic}.
 Then, we consider some typical L-estimators of the $p$ empirical quantile for $p \in (0,1)$, i.e., $X_{[M]}$, where $M=\lceil pN \rceil$.
-The first one is the weighted average at $X_{[M-1]}$ (see, e.g., \cite{dielman1994comparison,jadhav2009parametric}) defined as
+For instance, the weighted average at $X_{[M-1]}$ (see, e.g., \cite{dielman1994comparison,jadhav2009parametric}) defined as